Holiday scams

 ABTA is the Association of British Travel Agents and is the UK’s largest travel association.
 Provided that your travel agent is a member, your money is protected and you’re entitled to a refund if they close down

-ATOL is an Air Travel Organiser’s License.
+ATOL is an Air Travel Organiser’s Licence.
 If your travel agent has an ATOL, but goes out of business – you won’t get stranded or lose your money

 To avoid fake websites, never use the link on a travel agent’s website to get to the ABTA or ATOL sites.
 Always search for the official link yourself.